nandakumar1206/CurrencyConverterAPI/README.md

 ## Usage

-1. Copy the solution package and place it in an appropriate folder path.
+1. Unzip the solution package and place it in an appropriate folder path.

 2. Check if the startup project is set to CurrencyConverterAPI, if not please do the same.